phpvms/docs/docs/help.md

 :::

-Without a lot of this information, it will be difficult to provide help.
+Without a lot of this information, it will be challenging to provide help.

 ---